 Is online therapy a thing?
 Yes, in fact, the first online therapy provider was Ask Uncle Ezra (1986 -2012) which was the earliest known organized service to provide mental health advice.

-Today, thanks to the growing number of Smartphone users, many app-based companies are creating online therapy websites to offer affordable online therapy sessions to those who need them.
+Today, thanks to the growing number of Smartphone users, many app-based companies are creating online therapy websites to offer free online therapy sessions to those who need them.

 Online therapy pros and cons

 The main advantages of online therapy are that it is much cheaper and more accessible than in-person therapy as the therapist can avoid the overheads of maintaining an office.

 Another advantage of online therapy is the disinhibition effect where people feel more comfortable opening up and discussing problems when they are online.

 Is online therapy cheap?
 The answer is yes.
 Some online therapy platforms even offer free online therapy 24/7 for vulnerable patients at risk of self-harm.
 It beats them having to call a free mental health helpline.

 How much does an online therapy consultation cost?
 Whereas a professional psychotherapist may charge thousands of rupees for a 45-minute in-person session, online therapy rates can be as low as a few hundred rupees a session, with many websites offering online therapy for free for the first session.

 Is online therapy worth it?
 Is online therapy legitimate?
 The answer to that question is not always clear.
 One disadvantage of online therapy is that many online therapy platforms are not run by qualified professionals.

 So when choosing an online therapy and counselling website, read through it carefully to understand how they select their therapists and whether they maintain high standards for client confidentiality and privacy.